d1nch8g/infr/README.md

 echo POSTGRES_DB=db >> .env
 ```

-5. Start postgres with `docker-compose`.
+5. Start postgres with `docker-compose` and disconnect.

 ```sh
 docker compose up
 ```

+Verify, that postgres is up and running, by connecting with your client, i prefer [sqltools](https://open-vsx.org/extension/mtxr/sqltools) vscodium extension with postgres driver.
+Alternatively you can use [pgadmin](https://www.pgadmin.org/) or another postgres UI of your preference.

 ---